iv-org/documentation/Export-YouTube-subscriptions.md

 12. Wait for the export to complete, it should be fairly quick.
 13. Download the export, it will be a .zip file.
 14. Expand the ZIP file.
-15. Go to Invidious, click the little gear in the upper right corner.
+15. Go to Invidious, click on the gear in the upper-right corner.
 16. Scroll down and click "Import/export data"
 17. Click the "Browse" button next to "Import YouTube subscriptions"
 18. Browse to the path you expanded the ZIP file to, there should be a "Takeout" folder.